shime/vim-livedown/README.md

 let g:livedown_autorun = 0

 " should the browser window pop-up upon previewing let g:livedown_open = 1

 " the port on which Livedown server will run let g:livedown_port = 1337

-" the browser to use
-let g:livedown_browser = "safari"
+" the browser to use, can also be firefox, chrome or other, depending on your executable let g:livedown_browser = "safari"
 ```